|Registration Deadline:||December 17, 2019 about 3 years ago|

 - Katherine Breen (Institute of Pure and Applied Mathematics (IPAM))

-- Anastasia Chavez (University of California, Davis)
+- Anastasia Chavez (Saint Mary's College of California)

 - Wilfrid Gangbo (University of California, Los Angeles)